 Midway, I would love to check out the town of Coober Pedy, an Aborigine land that is now the world’s largest opal mining area.
 It reminds me of the movie Mad Max: Fury Road.

-Continuing down south to Darwin, I would make stops at the quaint town of Alice Springs followed by the town of Tennant Creek.
+Continuing down south to Darwin, I would make stops at the quaint town of Alice Springs, followed by the town of Tennant Creek.
 Lastly, I would visit Litchfield National Park, a vegetative landscape that is teeming with all sorts of Australian flora and fauna.

-Perth to Exmouth – Western Australia
+Perth to Exmouth – West Coast Australia Road Trip

 The Tasmanian Journey

 Just off the southern coast of Australia is Tasmania, an isolated island-state belonging to Australia.
 Roughly the same size as West Virginia, Tasmania is scarcely populated and is a bastion for preserving wildlife and wilderness in Australia.

 As one of the best places to experience the great outdoors, national parks protect two-fifths of Tasmania.
 It is also home to the cleanest air on the planet.

 Since Tasmania is primarily a preserved landmass, renting a 4-wheel drive or all-terrain vehicle that can withstand both the climate and landscape are necessary.
 After exploring the lush wilderness on your Tasmania road trip, don’t forget to visit the state’s cities, towns, and ports.